DeAndre Jordan: Philadelphia 76ers (2022)

-Denver Nuggets (2022–present)
+Denver Nuggets (2022–2025)

 On July 12, 2022, Jordan signed with the Denver Nuggets.
 On November 22, Jordan grabbed a season-high 17 rebounds during a 98–97 win over the Dallas Mavericks.
+The Nuggets defeated the Miami Heat in the NBA Finals in five games en route to his first NBA championship and the Nuggets’ first NBA championship in franchise history.

+On July 21, 2023, Jordan re-signed with the Denver Nuggets.
+On November 27, Jordan had a season high in points, rebounds, and assists, scoring 21, 13, and 5 respectively.
+This performance helped lead the injured Nuggets to a 113–104 win over his former team the Los Angeles Clippers alongside a fellow former Clipper having a breakout game, Reggie Jackson.

+On July 24, 2024, Jordan re-signed with the Nuggets.

+New Orleans Pelicans (2025–present)

+On October 24, 2025, Jordan signed a one-year, minimum-salary contract with the New Orleans Pelicans.

 Personal life

 Jordan is a Christian.
 Jordan prays frequently and has spoken about his faith saying, "I know my relationship with Christ, and I know what he has done for me, and that is what I live on."
 Jordan has a tattoo of Matthew 5:4–5 on his chest, a Christian cross on his left arm, the Serenity Prayer and his own message saying "I thank God for the gift that he has given me.
 I will honor, sacrifice, and dedicate myself to my talent.
 I know where I have come from but I know where I am going" on his right arm, and Philippians 4:13 with praying hands and "G.W.O.M" (God Watch Over Me) on his stomach.

+Jordan is vegan for environmental reasons.
+He has hosted a vegan cooking show called Cooking Clean.

-His younger brother, Avery Jordan, became a professional football player in the Canadian Football League.
+His younger brother, Avery Jordan, was a professional football player in the Canadian Football League.

 Player profile

-Jordan is a strong rebounder, averaging 10.6 rebounds per game in his career and leading the league in two seasons.
-He is also an excellent post-defender who averages 1.6 blocks per game for his career.
+Jordan is a strong rebounder, averaging 10.2 rebounds per game in his career and leading the league in two seasons.
+He is also an excellent post-defender who averages 1.5 blocks per game for his career.
 Jordan's defensive play has even been compared to the defensive play of Bill Russell, a Hall of Fame center who is considered by many to be one of the greatest defenders and players of all time.
 On offense, he heavily relies on put-backs and alley-oops to score.
 He has led the league in field goal percentage in five seasons.
-However, he is a poor free throw shooter, making just 46% of his shots at the line, leading to opponents exploiting this weakness by intentionally fouling him with the Hack-a-Shaq strategy.
+However, he is a poor free throw shooter, making just 47.5% of his shots at the line, leading to opponents exploiting this weakness by intentionally fouling him with the Hack-a-Shaq strategy.
 Jordan is considered one of the more durable players in the NBA, having played in 360 straight games at one point.